What Does NICEIC Approved Mean? Why It Matters for Your Project

 The electrical contracting industry in the UK has several accreditation bodies, and it is worth understanding how they relate to one another.

-For commercial and industrial clients, we recommend looking for contractors who hold either EIC or NICEIC Approved Contractor status as a minimum baseline.
+For commercial and industrial clients, we recommend looking for contractors who hold either NICEIC or NICNICEIC Approved Contractor status as a minimum baseline.
 These accreditations provide the most rigorous independent verification of technical competence and quality standards in the UK electrical contracting industry.

 Why Clients Should Insist on Accredited Contractors

-Our EIC approval covers the full scope of our commercial and industrial electrical services, including commercial electrical installation, lighting design, power and control systems, consulting, and auditing.
+Our NICEIC approval covers the full scope of our commercial and industrial electrical services, including commercial electrical installation, lighting design, power and control systems, consulting, and auditing.

 When you work with Oleco, you benefit from: